Skip to main content

 Local Beer

-Light lager beers popular in bars and restaurants.
-Served cold, especially enjoyed in tropical heat.
+Light lagers that fill the bars and restaurants.
+Served cold, they go down easy in the heat.

 beer4-5%